-Only costs associated with the incentivized energy savings measure should be included in the MC.
-The MC is the basis for determining the simple payback period for custom measures and is defined as:
+Only costs associated with the incentivized energy-saving measure should be included in the materials cost.
+The materials cost is the basis for determining the simple payback period for custom measures and is defined as:

-- For retrofit and new technology measures: the cost of new equipment, components or materials added to existing equipment for the purpose of improving its energy efficiency and external labor costs; or - For non-functional or end-of-life equipment replacement measures: the cost differential between equipment meeting program efficiency criteria and equipment meeting the minimum efficiency allowable by code or industry standard and external labor costs.
+• For retrofit and new technology measures: the cost of new equipment, components or materials added to existing equipment for the purpose of improving its energy efficiency and external labor costs; or

+• For non-functional or end-of-life equipment replacement measures: the incremental cost between equipment meeting program efficiency criteria and equipment meeting the minimum efficiency allowable by code or industry standard and external labor costs.

-For example, when replacing an existing injection molding machine that is at the end of its useful life with a new, high-efficiency model, the price differential between the high-efficiency model and a standard-efficiency model and any external labor costs are the MC.
-However, when adding a variable frequency drive (VFD) to an existing boiler pump, the MC is the installed cost (equipment and external labor installation) of the VFD.
+For example, when replacing an existing injection molding machine that is at the end of its useful life with a new, high-efficiency model, the measure cost is the price differential between the high-efficiency and a standard-efficiency model.
+However, when adding a variable frequency drive (VFD) to an existing boiler pump, the measure cost is the installed cost (equipment and external labor installation) of the VFD.

-10 Lighting Specifications
+10 Lighting specifications